CKalitin/ckalitin.github.io/_posts/2024-01-04-transition-to-robotaxis.md

 4. Extrapolate (Firetrucks)
 5. Contingent on low electricity costs (Solar section)

+1. Cost to produce (~20% high than ICE)
+2. Electricity Cost

+1. Summary
+2. Cost to operate vs. ICE
+3. Payload is not a concern
+4. Electricity costs (port example)
+5. Currently only slight advantage compared to ICE (decreasing battery costs solve this)

+1. Summary: Cost vs. Ice, max payload, battery cost declines, electricity cost declines

 The sources of decreasing cost in personally-owned EVs have vastly greater effects on heavy vehicles.
 Because of the increased usage of heavy vehicles and the operator's lack of consumer preferences, it is very easy to predict the success of EVs in this segment.
+Comparing ICE and EV semi-trucks can illustrate this.

 | <b>Cost of ICE Semi-Trucks</b> | |
 | - | - |